BurntSushi/termcolor/doc/rg.1.md

 : Only show path of each file with no matches.

 -H, --with-filename
-: Prefix each match with the file name that contains it.
+: Display the file name for matches.
 This is the default when more than one file is searched.
+If --heading is enabled, the file name will be shown above clusters of matches from each file; otherwise, the file name will be shown on each match.

 --no-filename
 : Never show the filename for a match.
 This is the default when